 Those who prefer the beach or the boat to dry land, will appreciate the camera’s weatherproof sealing.
 And, the X-T1's great autofocus and continuous shooting are fast enough to keep up with skittish wildlife, high-energy dancers, and sports such as mountain biking or skiing.
-(For weatherproof compact cameras, see Best Waterproof and Rugged Cameras of 2014.)
+(For weatherproof compact cameras, see Best Waterproof and Rugged Cameras.)

 Who it’s for

 Old-school photo enthusiasts who don't shoot much video; people who shoot out in the wild or photograph lots of action.

 Design: ready for the elements